 About ABC San Diego

-Associated Builders and Contractors is a national association representing more than 23,000 merit shop construction and construction-related firms in 75 chapters across the United States.
+Associated Builders and Contractors (ABC) is a national trade association representing 22,000 members from more than 19,000 construction and industry-related firms.
+Founded on the merit shop philosophy, ABC and its 70 chapters help members develop people, win work and deliver that work safely, ethically and profitably for the betterment of the communities in which they work.
 The San Diego Chapter of ABC represents construction and construction-related firms throughout San Diego County.
-To find out more about ABCSD, visit www.abcsd.org.
+To find out more about ABCSD, visit, www.abcsd.org.